 Identification with the physical body layer is expressed in many thoughts or statements like “I am fat/thin,” “I am young/old,” “I’m pretty/ ugly,” and so on.
 Believing thoughts such as these indicates a belief that your identity is defined by your physicality.
 If you are identified with the body to the exclusion of the deeper layers of your being, then you will necessarily base your self-worth on your own and others’ opinions of your body.
 In this case, you are setting yourself up for considerable suffering, for the one universal truth of the body is that it will break down, age, decay, and die.
 If you believe you are this body and nothing more, that truth is terrifying.

 This philosophy is beginning to sound like that of a renunicate tradition, isn’t it?
 But the Tantrik teaching is not so much that identification with these four layers is wrong, but rather that over-identification or exclusive identification with one or more of them causes suffering.
 The Tāntrika identifies with all of these layers (and none of them) equally, seeing them all as expressions of dynamic nondual divine Awareness.
 To put it another way, Awareness vibrates forth into manifestation as all the more peripheral layers of your being, from the Void outwards.
 The goal here is to let everything adopt its proper place, to know the difference between what is core and what is peripheral, what is eternal and what is impermanent.
 We seek to honor all four layers of our being while realizing that none of them is our essence-nature.
 We might express this truth with the statement, “I am all of these layers of being and yet I am inexpressibly more than that!”

 For the online course to accompany the book, go to The Sutra Project

-This post is an excerpt from my forthcoming book, The Recognition Sūtras (Mattamayūra Press, 2017).
+This post is an excerpt from my book The Recognition Sūtras (Mattamayūra Press, 2017).